carsongro/Io/README.md

 # Io

 Io is a MusicKit based app with an alternative form of navigation!
+In the normal Music app, in order to browse through Albums, Playlists, Artists etc. users must go in and out of navigation, waiting for the item to load each time.
+In Io, opening music items loads other related items and users can switch between them by swiping!